 This trusted brand offers the Allegiance® line of central air conditioning systems, including the high-efficiency Ultimate models, which offer SEER ratings as high as 20.
-Two-stage cooling helps you save up to 60% on energy bills, while the ozone-safe refrigerant protects the environment.
+Two-stage cooling helps you save up to 60 percent on energy bills, while the ozone-safe refrigerant protects the environment.
 Some models use the AccuLink™ Communicating System to integrate their operations with other system components.
 The systems run quietly and keep temperature even from room to room with a variable speed fan motor.

 Built on a foundation of innovation and advanced technology to provide lasting comfort, the Infinity™ central air conditioner is Carrier's most efficient model, delivering a SEER rating of up to 21.
 Designed with two-stage operation for superior comfort, it uses environmentally friendly Puron® refrigerant and is built with Carrier's Silencer System II™ for quiet operation.

 Lennox is a world-class manufacturer widely recognized for quality, reliability and innovation.
 Since 1895, Lennox has been improving home comfort and introducing important products for air conditioning, heating and ventilation.
 Today, the company offers more than 60 product lines, including the Dave Lennox Signature Collection and Elite Series, which feature environmentally sound engineering for high efficiency and quiet operation.